Cops and Command Presence: What’s Up With That Look?

 An officer who looks sharp, acts sharp, and is sharp, has an advantage over the officer who dresses sloppily and isn’t all that confident about their work.
 The latter are the officers who most often find themselves having the most difficulties on the street.

 Crooks size up officers the same way you do.
-They just have other things in mind when they do.
+However, they have other things in mind when they do.
 They, like animals culling the herd, watch, looking for the weaker officers, and those are the officers who’ll most likely be dealing with escape attempts, lies, and other criminal tricks.

-– Be professional at all times.
-And that includes updated training.
+- Be professional at all times.
+And that includes updated training when available.
 A cop who knows his job inside-out projects more confidence.
 The same is true with physical training.
 Stay in shape and know, trust, and practice your defensive tactics.

 - Always make and maintain eye contact when speaking to someone.